-John D. Childs, Chief of Collection Services and the Ann C. Pingree Director of the Phillips Library
+John D. Childs, Director of Collections and the Ann C. Pingree Director of the Phillips Library

 Childs joined PEM in 2016, coming from the National September 11 Memorial & Museum in New York where he served as Head of Conservation Services and was responsible for overseeing more than 10,000 artifacts.

 Childs joins PEM at an exciting time and brings with him exceptional experience in conservation, collection care, team management, historic preservation and grant writing.
 Childs leads PEM's Phillips Library and oversees the museum's registration, collection management and conservation functions.
 His appointment coincides with the planning for new installations of the collection as part of PEM's expansion project and for a new 120,000-square-foot Collection Stewardship Center.
 The Center will provide unprecedented capacity for the study and care of the museum's collection of more than 1 million objects.